Azure-Samples/azure-health-data-and-ai-samples/samples/Patient and Population Services G10/docs/deployment.md

 This document guides you through the steps needed to deploy this sample.
 This sample deploys Azure components, custom code, and Azure Active Directory configuration.

-Note : This sample is not automated and on average will require at least a couple of hours to deploy end to end.
+*Note:* This sample is not automated and on average will require at least a couple of hours to deploy end to end.

 ## 1. Prerequisites